 1. Use traps instead of poison to control mice and rats.

 These in effect wind up poisoning your local owl food supply.
 Some owls eat mice, some eat rats, some eat insects...and dying animals will always be easier to catch than healthy prey.
 Even if you don't poison these species directly, pesticides are still likely to work their way into the food chain.
 Recent studies have found that 60-80% of all Great Horned Owls have rodent poisons in their bodies!
+Click here to see abstracts of some of this research.
 Check out this video from Raptors Are The Solution (RATS).

 2. Leave dead trees standing when they aren't dangerous.
-Dead trees make wonderful nesting and roosting sites for many species of owls (as well as other critters.)
+Dead trees provide essential nesting and roosting sites for many species of owls (as well as other critters.)

 3. Use less paper and buy recycled paper.
 Paper is made from trees, and guess where most owl species nest?
 In old trees!
 Reuse paper that's only been used on one side, then recycle it when you've used the other side.
 Buy recycled paper to keep up the demand for it.
 Another way you can save paper is to stop getting junk mail, which most of us want to do anyway!
 This website has information about simple things you can do to get less junk mail.

 4. Keep your cat indoors.
-House cats occasionally kill or injure small owls, but the bigger problem is that they kill a lot of owl food (mice.)
+House cats occasionally kill or injure small owls, and also compete with owls for small animals to eat.
 This makes it harder for owls, especially smaller species, to survive where there are a lot of cats.
-Keep in mind that it's healthier for your cat to stay indoors for a number of reasons, but one of those reasons is that Great Horned Owls are known to eat cats!
+Keep in mind that it's healthier for your cat to stay indoors for a number of reasons, but one of those reasons is that Great Horned Owls are known to eat cats.
 For more information about keeping cats indoors, go to Cats Indoors!
 Or visit our webpage about owls and pets.

 5. Don't throw your garbage, including food, into ditches.
 This garbage attracts all kinds of little rodents, which in turn attract things that eat little rodents--like owls.
 Owls are often hit by cars when they hunt along roadways, killing or injuring them.
-An unbelievable number of Great Gray Owls were killed along roadways during the winter of 2004-2005 because they were hunting along roads.
+Of the roughtly 4,000 Great Gray Owls that came into Minnesota during the winter of 2004-2004, about 1,000 were hit by cars.

 6. Don't let your dog chase birds.
 When an owl kills a large prey animal it sometimes spends several minutes on the ground eating.
 During this time it can easily be killed or badly injured by a dog.
 Young owls just learning to fly are especially vulnerable to dogs.

 7. Remove any unused barbed wire on your property.
-All too often owls get hung up in barbed wire.
+All too often owls get hung up in barbed wire fences.
 They either die a lingering death, are killed by another animal, or, if rescued, often need to be euthanized due to the extent of their injuries.

 8. Only pick up a fuzzy owl on the ground if you know that it is sick, injured, or both parents are dead.
 Fledgling owls normally spend a week or more on the ground before they can fly.
 At this stage they have fully developed wing feathers and short tails, but the rest of their body is still fuzzy.
 Their parents are usually somewhere nearby taking care of them.
 If an owl does need help, contact a local wildlife rehabilitator immediately.
-DON'T FEED IT!
+Do not feed it.
 Click here to find a rehabilitator in your area.

 9. Put up owl nest boxes (or make artificial burrows) if you're in the right location.
 The type of nesting structure and location are very important choices to make.
-Click here to find out more about providing owl housing.
+Check out our page on owl nesting stuctures or click here to find out more about providing owl housing.

 10. Habitat, habitat, habitat!
 If you own land, consider the needs of the owls who might be living there.
 Consider a permanent conservation easement to protect the land after you're gone.
 If you don't own land, support organizations that support habitat conservation